Welcome To Elm Hollow Farm!

 Elm Hollow Farm is an eco-friendly small family farm breeding high quality AHCA-registered Highland Cattle for breeding stock and show.
 We have undergone a major transition in 2019 both in our physical facility and in our foundation breeding stock.

-We also have semen available from our outstanding herd sire, Big Ridge VooDoo Magic.
-Future plans include international availability of semen from Magic and Big Ridge Fergus who is our second in command.
+We also have semen available from our outstanding herd sires, Big Ridge VooDoo Magic and Big Ridge Fergus.

 Check out Magic taking a stroll around the farm and enjoying a few treats.